Coverage and Bias of Street View Imagery in Mapping the Urban Environment

-In Experiment 2, the study compares the proposed feature-level SVI coverage estimation method, which considers both SVI locations and environmental obstructions, with traditional methods that only consider SVI locations.
-It was found that, even in regions where traditional methods aim to achieve complete SVI coverage, \textit{CoC-A} and \textit{CoC-B} indicators are often low, reflecting a lack of building instances reached by SVI and incomplete facade coverage.
+In Experiment 2, the study compares the proposed element-level SVI coverage estimation method, which considers both SVI locations and environmental obstructions, with traditional methods that only consider SVI locations.
+It is found that, even in regions where traditional methods aim to achieve complete SVI coverage, \textit{CoC-A} and \textit{CoC-B} indicators are often low, reflecting a lack of building instances reached by SVI and incomplete facade coverage.
 The spatial distribution of SVI building facade coverage shows strong spatial auto-correlation, with hot-spots and cold-spots linked to factors like building size, road network centrality, density, and obstacles like greenery and human.
-The results further explain the implicit prioritization of certain environmental features in SVI.
-It is not determined by the subjective intentions of researchers, but rather by the complex spatial configuration and obstruction relations shaped collectively by the roads, buildings and other environmental features.
+The results further explain the implicit prioritization of certain environmental elements in SVI.
+It is not determined by the subjective intentions of researchers, but rather by the complex spatial configuration and obstruction relations shaped collectively by the roads, buildings and other environmental elements.

-Based on this comparison, we propose introducing the extent of SVI coverage on urban environmental features as a novel dimension in SVI data quality assessments.
+Based on this comparison, we propose introducing the extent of SVI coverage on urban environmental elements as a novel dimension in SVI data quality assessments.
 This dimension addresses the impact of environmental obstructions on SVI usage.
 Moreover, it highlights SVI's capacity to reveal urban information in the horizontal dimension, distinguishing SVI from other data forms such as building footprints or satellite imagery, which conventionally provide vertical perspectives.
 In the data quality evaluation framework by \citet{hou_comprehensive_2022}, environmental obstruction is treated as part of image quality issues.
 However, we argue that obstruction-related problems should be considered as an external dimension.
 Obstruction, such as buildings blocked by vegetation or other buildings, may not occur randomly but instead follow patterns related to spatial and socioeconomic factors, such as residential density.
-Our feature-level approach allows for a more accurate representation of how these obstructions influence the coverage of urban features, ultimately enhancing the reliability of SVI in urban analysis and perception studies.